yggdrasil-network/yggdrasil-network.github.io/configuration.md

     # Enable or disable tunnel routing.
     Enable: false

-    # IPv6 CIDR subnets, mapped to the EncryptionPublicKey to which they
+    # IPv6 subnets belonging to remote nodes, mapped to the node's public
-    # should be routed, e.g. { "aaaa:bbbb:cccc::/e": "boxpubkey", ... }
+    # key, e.g. { "aaaa:bbbb:cccc::/e": "boxpubkey", ... }
-    IPv6Destinations: {}
+    IPv6RemoteSubnets: {}

-    # Optional IPv6 source subnets which are allowed to be tunnelled in
-    # addition to this node's Yggdrasil address/subnet.
-If not
+    # IPv6 subnets belonging to this node's end of the tunnels.
+Only traffic
-    # specified, only traffic originating from this node's Yggdrasil
+    # from these ranges (or the Yggdrasil node's IPv6 address/subnet)
-    # address or subnet will be tunnelled.
+    # will be tunnelled.
-    IPv6Sources: []
+    IPv6LocalSubnets: []

-    # IPv4 CIDR subnets, mapped to the EncryptionPublicKey to which they
+    # IPv4 subnets belonging to remote nodes, mapped to the node's public
-    # should be routed, e.g. { "a.b.c.d/e": "boxpubkey", ... }
+    # key, e.g. { "a.b.c.d/e": "boxpubkey", ... }
-    IPv4Destinations: {}
+    IPv4RemoteSubnets: {}

-    # IPv4 source subnets which are allowed to be tunnelled.
-Unlike for
+    # IPv4 subnets belonging to this node's end of the tunnels.
+Only traffic
-    # IPv6, this option is required for bridging IPv4 traffic.
-Only
-    # traffic with a source matching these subnets will be tunnelled.
+    # from these ranges will be tunnelled.
-    IPv4Sources: []
+    IPv4LocalSubnets: []
   }

   # Advanced options for tuning the switch.
 Normally you will not need